jttobias/EasyT/service_term/terms-of-service.md

 We may terminate your access to and use of the Application immediately, without prior notice or liability, for any reason or no reason, including but not limited to breach of these Terms.
 Upon termination, you must immediately cease using the Application and delete any copies of the Application in your possession or control.

 Governing Law and Jurisdiction
-These Terms shall be governed by and construed in accordance with the laws of [Insert Applicable Jurisdiction], without giving effect to any principles of conflicts of law.
-Any dispute arising from or relating to these Terms shall be subject to the exclusive jurisdiction of the courts located in [Insert Applicable Jurisdiction].
+These Terms shall be governed by and construed in accordance with the laws of China Shenzhen, without giving effect to any principles of conflicts of law.
+Any dispute arising from or relating to these Terms shall be subject to the exclusive jurisdiction of the courts located in China Shenzhen.

 Changes to These Terms
 We reserve the right to modify or replace these Terms at any time, at our sole discretion.
 If a revision is material, we will try to provide at least 30 days' notice prior to any new terms taking effect.
 What constitutes a material change will be determined at our sole discretion.
 By continuing to access or use the Application after any revisions become effective, you agree to be bound by the revised Terms.